 When It Comes to Medical Errors, Don’t Expect Disclosure

-Posted by Howard Janet on Jun 25, 2015 in Medical Malpractice
+Posted by Howard Janet on June 25, 2015 in Medical Malpractice Blog Posts

 Stories like Libby’s are common in the United States.
 Each year, more than 1.3 million Americans are injured by medical errors, resulting in birth injuries, brain damage, paralysis, and death.
 But, did you know that hospitals and doctors are not required to disclose them?

 Medical professionals are entrusted to provide the highest standard of care and treatment to our loved ones and ourselves.
 When a doctor fails to uphold this standard and harms a patient because of his or her negligence, a skilled personal injury attorney in Boston may be able to help you hold the at-fault party accountable and recover compensation for your suffering and loss.

 Medical Records May Have Holes

 Medical records rarely contain mention of medical mistakes, even if they contributed to a patient’s serious injury or death.
 Conflicts between medical professionals are also frequently omitted.
 Hospital management often believes conflicts are not clinically relevant and encourages nurses to avoid mentioning them in records.
 As a result, information in medical records is often missing or conflicting.

 Peer Reviews Keep Patients in the Dark

 Hospitals conduct peer reviews when a serious injuries or death occur—behind closed doors.
 Patients, their families, and their attorneys rarely get to see the results of a peer review.
 Every state in the US has laws protecting the secrecy of these peer reviews.

 “I’m Sorry” Is Not an Admission of Guilt